sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 ### Initialization

-Initialize the Glue42 interface in the application main form by following these steps:
+Initialize the Glue42 interface in the app main form by following these steps:

 1. Import the `GlueCOM_TLB` unit: